fiquett/sentient-commons/_pages/join.md

 ---
 layout: single
-title: "Join Us"
+title: "Join the Signal"
 permalink: /join/
+author_profile: false
 ---

-# Join the Signal

 **Sentient Commons** is assembling its founding network.
 We are researchers, engineers, policymakers, artists, organizers—rebels with credentials.